 Moving down the list, our next song is a departure from Kansas City’s rock-n’-roll and blues traditions.
 Hip-hop artist Tech N9ne gives a new perspective on the area through his song “Kansas City.”

 In the lyrics, he raps about his upbringing in the KC “projects.”
 He references local restaurants and other landmarks for a modern twist on Missouri’s biggest city.

 The Popper and Rich the Factor join Tech N9ne for this track, which lets them rap freely over sparse percussion and a funky bassline.

 On the chorus, other vocals and an orchestra hit fill out the sound before returning to the next rapper’s chance to let the words flow.

-Besides being an entertainment destination, Kansas City has always been a famous connection site for various forms of transportation.
-Its central location in the middle of the country meant it got heavy train traffic from passengers traveling long distances, or even just across the Midwest.
+Kansas City is not just an entertainment destination.
+It has always been a famous connection site for various forms of transportation.
+Its central location in the middle of the country meant it got heavy train traffic from passengers traveling long distances.

-In another tune about KC as a transportation hub, the narrator sings of a train he watches take off from the station every night.
-He wishes he were on board so he could visit the big city and wistfully dreams of a different life.
+In the lyrics, the narrator sings of a train he watches take off from the station every night.
+He wishes he were on board so he could visit the big city and wistfully dream of a different life.

-Summing Up Our List Of Songs About KC
+Summing Up Our List Of Kansas City Songs

 It’s tough not to feel the charm of Kansas City, and even tougher to keep it to yourself!
 These are just some of the best songs that showcase the beauty of Kansas City.

 Make sure to keep them in your playlist for your next visit!
 And whenever you feel sentimental about this city, you’re welcome to re-listen to these songs.